andreafabrizi/Dropbox-Uploader/README.md

 * **Portable:** It's written in BASH scripting language and only needs *cURL* (curl is a tool to transfer data from or to a server, available for all operating systems and installed by default in many linux distributions).
 * **Secure:** It's not required to provide your username/password to this script, because it uses the official Dropbox API for authentication process.

+Please refer to the [Wiki](https://github.com/andreafabrizi/Dropbox-Uploader/wiki) for tips and additional information about this project.

 ## Usage

 The syntax is quite simple: